Folkwise-io/DevCollective.io/wishing-wall/README.md

 May you discover all that you're looking for.

-The fortune you seek is in another cookie.
+> The fortune you seek is in another cookie. --Rahul Jain